-Beyond our core mission to inspire conservation of the oceans, we're collaborating with people and organizations within the region with the shared goal of helping our community thrive.
+Beyond our core mission to inspire conservation of the ocean, we're collaborating with people and organizations within the region with the shared goal of helping our community thrive.

 Drawing 1.8 million visitors each year, the Aquarium makes a major, measurable contribution to the local economy.
 Our visitors travel to Monterey from throughout California, the U.S. and even the world—generating income locally when they stay in hotels, eat in restaurants, visit other attractions, and purchase gifts, souvenirs and services from local businesses.
 As a key employer on the Peninsula, we are also a mainstay of Monterey County's job base.